ahmad420/notes/README.md

 # notes

-simple notes react app that includes a register and a login page ,a main page to add notes and a notes page
+simple notes react app that includes a register and a login page ,a main page to add notes and a notes page.